Owen-Langfield/KmapPy/README.md

 Once the user has entered their variable names and output column, the algorithm begins.
 The algorithm is recursive, and finds all possible groupings of a minterm cell and picks the largest.

-Defintions:
+Definitions:
-- A cell is an entry into a kmap and can have a value of 1, 0, or 'X' (dont care).
+- A cell is an entry into a K-map and can have a value of 1, 0, or 'X' (dont care).
 - Adjacent cell - an adjacent cell is a cell 1 bit flip away from the current cell and has a value of 1 or 'X'.
 - Group is short for prime implicant.
 - A grouped cell is a cell within a group.